-Are your priorities where they need to be right now?
-Is your time reflective of what you supposedly care about?
+Are your priorities in line with your life plan?
+Is your time reflective of what you care about?
 What do your financial habits say that you value?
 What “bucket list items” have you missed?

 Having seen the end of life issues that often arise in medicine, I have spent some time writing about what truly matters to most people in the end.

 Typically, people do not say that they wish they had earned more money, worked one more shift, or had one more side hustle.